makrai/notes/kratzer88-stage-level-individual-level-pred.md

 (72') .
 It introduces an occurrence of

 the variable _1 _ into the restrictive clause.
-Being introduced in the restrictive clause, the variable "I'' cannot be bound by existenti�l closure
+Being introduced in the restrictive clause, the variable "I'' cannot be bound by existential closure

 •